18 Sep 2024 7:00 am

 Increase floor space and add storage capacity in your shed with a mezzanine floor.
 They provide an efficient means of maximizing floor space within your shed without expanding the footprint of your structure.
 For Mezzanine floors, typically use a flooring substrate like Structaflor.
 This comes in varying thickness to suit bearing loads and joist spacing.

 Choose the flooring that best suits your shed's purpose and aesthetic.
 Request a quote for your shed today and let us help you get started on your project!
+Interest in Patios?
+Read our guide on what to consider for your patio: here.

 Disclaimer: Information is correct as at time of publishing.
 For the latest information please contact us.